 The Zoning Board of Adjustment originally granted a variance to Hatikvah in July that allowed it to renovate 557,379-square-foot warehouse into a school.
 The building, 7 Lexington Ave., is located in a planned industrial zone and is surrounded by similar warehouses, including Vending Trucks Inc. Several lots away, at 11 Lexington Ave., is the Chinese Evangelical Mission Church of New Jersey.

-In August, residents Deborah Cornavaca and Christine Rampolla filed an appeal of the variance, stating, among other reasons, that the variance should not have been granted because “there was a conflict of interest,” and that “the board did not permit a complete record to be made.”
+, stating, among other reasons, that the variance should not have been granted because “there was a conflict of interest,” and that “the board did not permit a complete record to be made.”
 The appeal also states “the applicant failed to show that the relief can be granted without substantial detriment to the public good,” and “the applicant failed to show that the relief sought will not substantially impair the intent and purpose of the zone plan and zoning ordinance.”

 Councilwoman Camille Ferraro said she felt that the variance went against the township’s Master Plan and would make it difficult for permitted uses to move in, or expand in the future.